algolia/instantsearch-android/docgen/src/examples.md

 navWeight: 0
 ---

-We have built two demo applications to give you an idea of what you can build with InstantSearch Android:
+We made two demo applications to give you an idea of what you can build with InstantSearch Android:

 ## [Media application][media-url]
 <img align="right" src="assets/img/media.gif" />